aperullo/dockerization/readme.md

 First thing we need is an application to dockerize.
 The `/initial` folder includes a simple springboot app with several endpoints.
 1. A `/hello` endpoint for testing connectivity
+1. A `/id` endpoint for testing container uniqueness.
-2. A `/read` endpoint that reads a value out of a config file, proving the config works
+3. A `/read` endpoint that reads a value out of a config file, proving the config works
-3. A `/put` endpoint that stores a key-pair in an external database showing it can connect to other containers
+4. A `/put` endpoint that stores a key-pair in an external database showing it can connect to other containers
-4. A `/get` endpoint that reads a value out of the external database based on a key.
+5. A `/get` endpoint that reads a value out of the external database based on a key.

 First build the application by going to `/initial` and running `./gradlew clean build`.